frasertweedale/notes-redhat/design/pki-sub-ca.rst

 -------

 In a FreeIPA deployment, lightweight sub-CAs **must be replicated**.
-*Solution 1* would require invoking ``pkispawn`` in the appropriate manner on all replica.
-How this could be accomplished needs to be discussed further.
+Since sub-CA configuration is stored in the database, this configuration will be replicated.

-If, as per *Solution 2*, we store the configuration of the sub-CAs in the database, then this configuration will be replicated.
-We will still need to propagate the new signing certificate and keys.
+The method of propagation of signing certificates and keys to clones needs to be designed.

 Updates and Upgrades